Dates: This workshop ran from Monday 10th August 2020 until Friday 14th August 2020.

-Precious metals have been used for the decoration of textiles since ancient times.
-Used not only for decoration but to indicate wealth, position and to represent qualification and social status.
+Precious metals have been used for the decoration of textiles since ancient times, used not only for decoration but to indicate wealth, position and to represent qualification and social status.
 Metal threads have been interwoven into fabrics such as tapestry, embroidery and lace making producing the finest and most expensive fabrics.
 For this workshop students will learn how to fuse metal foil and gild gold leaf onto textiles.
-Students will work collaboratively to decorate a large tablecloth.
-The tablecloth will then be on display at The Creative Dimension Trust collaborative banquet.
-Students will also have the opportunity to fuse metal foil and gild gold leaf onto their own hand made marbled paper, t-shirt or bag.
+Students will also have the opportunity to fuse metal foil and gild gold leaf onto their own objects during the week.

 Transferable Skills and Future Careers